Forward Prediction for Physical Reasoning: Introduction

 \section{Introduction}

-When presented with a picture of a Rube Goldberg\footnote{ \url{https://en.wikipedia.org/wiki/Rube_Goldberg_machine}} machine, humans can predict how the machine works.
+When presented with a picture of a Rube Goldberg machine, we can predict how the machine works.
 We do so by using our intuitive understanding of concepts such as force, mass, energy, collisions, \emph{etc.}, to {\em imagine} how the machine state would evolve once released.
 This ability allows us to solve real world physical-reasoning tasks, such as how to hit a billiards cue such that the ball ends up in the pocket, or how to balance the weight of two children on a see-saw.
-In contrast, physical-reasoning abilities of machine-learning models have largely been limited to closed domains such as predicting dynamics of multi-body gravitational systems~\cite{battaglia2016interaction,kipf2020contrastive}, stability of block towers~\cite{lerer2016learning,groth2018shapestacks} or physical plausibility of observed dynamics~\cite{riochet2018intphys}.
+In contrast, physical-reasoning abilities of machine-learning models have largely been limited to closed domains such as predicting dynamics of multi-body gravitational systems~\citep{battaglia2016interaction}, stability of block towers~\citep{lerer2016learning}, or physical plausibility of observed dynamics~\citep{riochet2018intphys}.
 In this work, we explore the use of {\em imaginative}, forward-prediction approaches to solve complex physical-reasoning puzzles.
-We study modern object-based~\cite{battaglia2016interaction,gonzalez2020learning,watters2017visual} and pixel-based~\cite{finn2016unsupervised,ye2019compositional,hafner2020dream} forward-prediction models in simple search-based agents on the PHYRE benchmark~\cite{bakhtin2019phyre}.
-PHYRE tasks involve placing one or two balls in a 2D world, such that the world reaches a state with a particular property (\emph{e.g.}, two balls are touching) after being played forward; see Figure~\ref{fig:challenge} for an example.
-Given a perfect forward-prediction model, physical reasoning in PHYRE is straightforward: it involves finding a ball placement for which the model predicts a terminal state that solves the task at hand.
+We study modern object-based~\citep{battaglia2016interaction,gonzalez2020learning,watters2017visual} and pixel-based~\citep{finn2016unsupervised,ye2019compositional,hafner2020dream} forward-prediction models in simple search-based agents on the PHYRE benchmark~\citep{bakhtin2019phyre}.
+PHYRE tasks involve placing one or two balls in a 2D world, such that the world reaches a state with a particular property (\emph{e.g.}, two balls are touching) after being played forward.
+PHYRE tasks are very challenging because small changes in the action (or the world) can have a very large effect on the efficacy of an action; see Figure~\ref{fig:challenge} for an example.
+Moreover, PHYRE tests models' ability to generalize to {\em completely} new physical environments at test time, a significantly harder task than prior work that mostly varies number or properties of objects in the same environment.
+As a result, physical-reasoning agents may struggle even when their forward-prediction model works well.